A global mapping of the use of expertise in the management of Covid-19

 Where: Zoom webinar, online

-This webinar will present the findings of the project "A global mapping of the use of expertise and evidence-informed policies in the management of the Covid-19 pandemic", funded by the Research England Quality-related Research Strategic Priorities Fund, Queen Mary University of London.
+This webinar presented the findings of the project "A global mapping of the use of expertise and evidence-informed policies in the management of the Covid-19 pandemic", funded by the Research England Quality-related Research Strategic Priorities Fund, Queen Mary University of London.

-An interactive map on how different governments across the globe employed expertise and evidence-informed policies to manage the Covid-19 pandemic will be launched on the day of the event.
+An interactive map on how different governments across the globe employed expertise and evidence-informed policies to manage the Covid-19 pandemic was launched on the day of the event.

-The webinar will bring together researchers and high-ranking government officials, fostering dialogue between academia and policymakers.
-Speakers will share their experience from the management of the pandemic and discuss how the advice of scientists and experts was used in their country.
+The webinar brought together researchers and high-ranking government officials, fostering dialogue between academia and policymakers.
+Speakers shared their experience of the management of the pandemic and discussed how the advice of scientists and experts was used in their countries.

 Professor Valsamis Mitsilegas, Professor of European Criminal Law and Global Security and Deputy Dean for Global Engagement Europe, Queen Mary University of London (QMUL).